jcugnoni/SalomeMeca2024_Code-AsterMPI/README.md

 ./waf install -j 8
 ./waf install test -n zzzz506c
 ```
+Note that you may need to "export RDMAV_FORK_SAFE=1" before "./waf configure" as it was reported that compilation may fail in some cases without it.

 - check output of test result to make sure that job runned properly with MPI